-Data about people and social conditions reflects the influence of the methods in which it was collected, the people, places, language, culture, and social context.
+Data about people and social conditions reflects the influence of the methods in which it was collected: the people, places, language, culture, and social context.
 It is further influenced by the methods of cleaning, standardizing, and the analysis methods applied.
 It’s not feasible to consider the entire individual/socio/political context when conducting analyses, but it’s myopic when you don’t.
 There is still great value in investigating social phenomena (or the subset we have the privilege to analyze), but given the limitations of both humans and machines, we develop these heuristics on what we know, with what we have, at the time we have it.
 A panacea solution is unlikely.

-The tools and methods of data science, including predictive models help us understand our history.
-While machine learning is positioned to anticipate and forecast what is coming, in my opinion, the true power of predictive analytics lies in how it helps us reflect what has already happened; to deeply consider the factors that influence our trajectory, and assess whether we can—or should—trust the expected future results.
-Nate Silver, who has become a household name for election predictions, reminds us of the limits of probability in what he calls the “prediction paradox”: the more humility we have about our ability to make predictions, the more successful we can be in planning for the future” .
-Machine Learning requires a humility that constantly acknowledges the model is limited and incomplete, requires evaluation (and reevaluation) to see how it performs when disturbed; this is like how you shake a ladder before you climb it to test how solidly it is positioned.
-The model is only as good as its data and social workers can help hold the ladder.
+The tools and methods of data science, including predictive models, help us understand our history.
+While machine learning is positioned to anticipate and forecast what is coming, in my opinion, the true power of predictive analytics lies in how it helps us reflect on what has already happened; to deeply consider the factors that influence our trajectory, and assess whether we can—or should—trust the expected future results.
+Nate Silver, who has become a household name for election predictions, reminds us of the limits of probability in what he calls the “prediction paradox”: the more humility we have about our ability to make predictions, the more successful we can be in planning for the future”.

-Starting with open-ended questions in a creative environment, initially promotes curiosity and conversation, and ultimately can bring creative, novel solution ideas to a shared problem.
+Starting with open-ended questions in a creative environment initially promotes curiosity and conversation, and ultimately can bring creative, novel solution ideas to a shared problem.

 I am continually heartened when I see social workers gaining comfort sharing ideas about data elements, a space outside of their expertise that is historically dominated by technologists (an elite few).
 I love seeing social workers inject person-first language into data systems: “person experiencing homelessness” rather than “homeless person”, and seeing them reinvent “unknown” options in demographic fields to describe situations that come up: “didn’t want to disclose”, “doesn’t know the answer”.
 When they go through the exercise of imagining a database they think about real people they know, care about, have struggled with, and they think about how this system could help them.
-These small suggestions reflect human centered values, and remind us that behind every data point is a real person, with joys and struggles like our own.
+These small suggestions reflect human-centered values and remind us that behind every data point is a real person, with joys and struggles like our own.

 The diversity of perspective going in leads to a more fully formed system with more understandable outputs.
-Working together from the beginning builds comfort and a relationship between these two groups that makes feedback and reiteration easier (and more enjoyable!).
+Working together from the beginning builds comfort and a relationship between these groups that makes feedback and reiteration easier (and more enjoyable).
 Working together creates the potential for real stories to be told from data points, and breathes life into algorithms.

 I’m inspired by the small ways the paradigm Joi Ito presented in Resisting Reduction is manifesting, and I hope we are only at the beginning.
 We need to construct our technological future in a way that lets us leverage human experience and compassion.
-For this, I encourage that we look to our colleagues in social work, for the guidance to keep our technology path human centered, paved with empathy, care, and reverence for our shared complex history of social progress.
+For this, I encourage that we look to our colleagues in social work, for the guidance to keep our technology path human-centered, paved with empathy, care, and reverence for our shared complex history of social progress.